droxey/docs/docs/ext/programmer-signs.md

 Thrilled with his belated insight he writes a blog post about it which disappears into the global ether unread by all but a handful of buddies.
 That night he lies awake, thinking about that bug and about integer types and the pros and cons of compiler-checked types and so-on.

 Ten years later our friend is the lead programmer at the firm, and one day he glances over the shoulder of a junior programmer who's showing evident frustration.
-Tucked down in the stdout window is a bunch of debugging traces and the number -32,762.
-The now-guru programmer taps the newbie on the shoulder and says "are you passing an unsigned int16 to code that's expecting a signed int16?"
+Tucked down in the stdout window is a bunch of debugging traces and the number -32,76The now-guru programmer taps the newbie on the shoulder and says "are you passing an unsigned int16 to code that's expecting a signed int16?"

 *If you're not encountering problems that are difficult for you to solve then you need a change of job or hobby or scenery or something.
 Look for opportunities to work with something new at your job or school, try hacking your Roomba, pick a bug in an open-source project that nobody has touched for months and fix it, try answering tumbleweed questions on StackOverflow that force you to look up something you didn't know.*

 *If you could look inside the brain of a guru with a magic magnifying glass you might see clusters of neurons packed around the visual cortex that, like the infamous "Grandmother cells", lie dormant for months but light up when something significant comes into view such as a power of two, or a suspiciously precise delay that points to a DNS timeout, or the signature of the FDIV bug.
 Those "grandmother cells" can only be made the hard way.*

-### 4. Thinks in Code
+### Thinks in Code

 #### Symptoms